 Social media marketing undoubtedly could be the most significant advertising avenue.
 But you have to pick your platform based on your target audience, as people from different countries prefer different social media platforms to connect with others.
 Many adults choose Facebook, while Instagram works best if your products are designed for millennials.
 If you are a B2B business, Linkedin is the place to go.

-Email advertising is a valuable path to explore since the customers permit advertising mails to reach them.
+Email advertising is a valuable path to explore since the customers permit advertising mail to reach them.
 If they’ve opted in to receive emails, they’re expecting emails with updates, news, and more.
+And when you send our emails, consider first to verify email addresses.

 One way to go about it is by including a newsletter subscription on your website and sending marketing content regularly to the subscribers.
 You could also pitch your product in their inboxes to help take your brand motive straight to customers.
 It also saves up a lot of time as the receiver will mostly read through the mail if they are interested.
 Clever emails with a unique subject could make the subscriber stop and read.
 In this stage, don't forget to setup DMARC to ensure your promotional emails reach email leads' inboxes.